pyxem/pyxem/docs/source/introduction.rst

 .. figure:: images/sed_analysis_scheme.png

-To illustrate the data analysis methods
+To illustrate the data methods implemented in pyXem we will consider data from a model system of GaAs nanowires comprising a series of twinned regions along its length, as shown below.
+(We acknolwedge Prof. Ton van Helvoort, NTNU, Norway, for providing these samples).

 .. figure:: images/model_system.png